First Nations Environmental Contaminants Program (FNECP)

 The FNECP program requires that:

-• primary research projects be carried out in partnership with academically trained scientists (a PhD or MSc-level) with a track record of peer-reviewed publications in the field of the proposed project
+• primary research projects be carried out in partnership with academically trained scientists (at the MSc or PhD-level) with a strong background in chemical or radiological exposure assessment, environmental epidemiology and human biomonitoring, and with a track record of peer-reviewed publications in the field of the proposed project

 • knowledge integration projects be carried out in partnership with a project lead with at least a Bachelor’s degree in environmental sciences, health sciences or education

-• risk communication projects be carried out in partnership with academically trained experts (at least a MSc or BSc-level) with proven experience in conducting risk communication in the field of the proposed project
+• risk communication projects be carried out in partnership with academically trained experts (at least a BSc or MSc-level) with proven experience in conducting risk communication in the field of the proposed project

 The scientific or academic partners must be identified in the proposal.